mehulagg/gitlab/doc/development/database_review.md

   `gitlab-org/gitlab-foss` (`project_id = 13083`) or the `gitlab-org/gitlab` (`project_id = 278964`)
    projects provide enough data to serve as a good example.
   - That means that no query plan should return 0 records or less records than the provided limit (if a limit is included).
 If a query is used in batching, a proper example batch with adequate included results should be identified and provided.
+  - If your queries belong to a new feature in GitLab.com and thus they don't return data in production, it's suggested to analyze the query and to provide the plan from a local environment.
   - More info on how to find the number of actual returned records in [Understanding EXPLAIN plans](understanding_explain_plans.md)
 - For query changes, it is best to provide the SQL query along with a plan _before_ and _after_ the change.
 This helps to spot differences